-For about 4 or 5 years I volunteered for a coalition of churches, that focused on addressing a few major local issues such as homelessness.
-Early on this organization’s first major step in dealing with this growing problem was to build a ?Check-in-Center.”
+For about 4 or 5 years I volunteered for a coalition of churches, that focused on addressing a few major local issues.
+This included Homelessness Early on this organization’s first major step in dealing with this growing problem was to build a “Check-in-Center.”
 This was a place for those experiencing homelessness to store their belongings.
 The construction of the center was fairly simple.
-It was on the ground floor of a parking structure and used plastic containers to store each person?s items separately.
+It was on the ground floor of a parking structure and used plastic containers to store each person’s items separately.
 The Check-in-Center was a huge success for many reasons, one of which was the sense of community among the homeless population it created.

 One of the residents, who later became a dear friend of mine, began volunteering at the check-in-center.
-We became friends because he was always wearing Angels baseball gear and listening to games on his radio.
-It was a little awkward at first as my privilege was on full display when I started talking about the visible features of the game.
-He didn?t get to watch games on TV, but enjoyed them just as much.
+We quickly became friends because he was always wearing Angels baseball gear and listening to games on his radio.
+It was a little awkward at first as my privilege was on full display when I started talking about the visible features of the game,(He didn’t get to watch games on TV, but enjoyed them just as much, but he didn’t mind).
 As time went on he slowly broke out of his shell and involved himself more and more in the organization.
 In fact, he ended up dedicating his life to it.
 He now runs the center and has worked his way off the street.
 He is nothing short of a personal hero.
-There are many reasons this is such an inspiring story, most important of which is this man?s self-sacrificial love and the impact it had on so many, including myself.
+There are many reasons this is such an inspiring story, most important of which is this man’s self-sacrificial love and the impact it had on so many.
 This amazing man had absolutely nothing in life in any material sense, yet he volunteered most of his time to help others in his same situation.

-Make no mistake, the great commission is about growing God?s kingdom on earth, but what?s also clear is that we do so through self-sacrifice.
+Make no mistake, the great commission is about growing God’s kingdom on earth, but what’s also clear is that we do so through self-sacrifice and love.

-Today?s church in the United States is quite diverse.
+Today’s church in the United States is quite diverse.
 Within the framework of a shrinking church body, there have been churches who have had success.
-I happen to live in Orange County, CA, the home of the MegaChurch.
-However, as much success as these church bodies have had, they have clearly not made much of a dent in the growth of God?s kingdom here in the United States.
+I happen to live in Orange County, CA, the home of the Mega-Church.
+However, as much success as these church bodies have had, they clearly have not made much of a dent in the growth of the church here in the United States.

 The model of a successful U.S. church has little variation.
 Forgive me for generalizing, but most of us have been witness to loud music, dynamic sermons, and increased foreign missions budgets.
 None of these are bad things, but if churches were largely abiding by the prescription for growth that God gives us, the church would grow.

-Now these numbers aren’t the tell-all because they don?t include those worshiping privately at home, but if the church exuded self-sacrifice I have no qualms about saying that these numbers would be better because our God is great.
+Now these numbers aren’t the tell-all because they don’t include those worshiping privately at home, but if the church exuded self-sacrifice I have no qualms about saying that these numbers would be better.
 Like most non-profits, however, the bulk of church donations go to building and maintenance, and administrative costs.
 Counter that with this look at the early church.

 God is Love